DIPlib/diplib/changelogs/diplib_next.md

   a `std::vector< dip::LabelType >` as input, as opposed to a `dip::UnsignedArray`.
 This caused code that called the function with an initializer array (`dip::GetImageChainCodes( image, { 1 } )`) to become ambiguous.
 A new overload that takes an initializer list as input fixes this ambiguity.

+- `operator+()` for `dip::Image` (i.e. the function called for `+img`) created a new data segment and copied the data over when the input was binary.
+In that case it now creates a new uint8 image that points to the same data segment of the binary image, as intended.

 ### Updated dependencies